ritza-co/replit-docs-2/docs/tutorials/00-overview.md

 ## Part 1: beginner tutorials - Replit features

-In this section of the course, you'll learn the basic of Replit.
+In this section of the course, you'll learn the basics of Replit.
 But that doesn't mean you won't build some fun stuff along the way.

 #### [Lesson 1: Introduction to Replit and using the IDE](/tutorials/introduction-to-the-repl-it-ide)